Saxe-Gessaphe: Designated heir

-Prince Johannes of Saxe-Coburg and Gotha (1969-1987), of the Ernestine branch of the House of Wettin, was killed in a mountain climbing accident while still a youth, leaving his maternal uncle, Margrave Maria Emanuel, without a dynastic heir in the next generation of Wettins.
+Prince Johannes of Saxe-Coburg and Gotha (1969–1987), of the Ernestine branch of the House of Wettin, was killed in a mountain climbing accident while still a youth, leaving his maternal uncle, Margrave Maria Emanuel, without a dynastic heir in the next generation of Wettins.
 However the eldest son of his sister Anna, Alexander Afif (b.
 Munich 12 February 1954), had married Princess Gisela of Bavaria (b.
 10 September 1964) in 1987.
 In May 1997 the Margrave, who has upheld the dynasty's marital standards, recognized Alexander Afif as his heir.
 By formally adopting him two years later, the Margrave conferred upon Alexander the legal surname of Prinz von Sachsen (literally "Prince of Saxony").
 Thus was created the family of Saxe-Gessaphe, a cognatic offshoot of the royal House of Wettin, with the approval of the Margrave Maria Emanuel and his siblings, making Alexander, his sons and his brothers, dynastically entitled and henceforth known as Prinzen von Sachsen-Gessaphe (Princes of Saxe-Gessaphe).

-In the spring of 1997 it was announced that the surviving male dynasts of the royal House (presumably Princes Albert, Dedo and Gero) had met and consented to the designation of Alexander as dynastic heir in the event that none of them leave sons by dynastically valid marriages.
+In the spring of 1997, the surviving male dynasts of the royal House (presumably Princes Albert, Dedo and Gero) met and consented to the designation of Alexander as dynastic heir in the event that none of them leave sons by dynastically valid marriages.

 Dispute

-However the Margrave's brother, Prince Albert, subsequently stated that he did not accept that decision as binding.
-He preferred that Rüdiger Prinz von Sachsen, the son of his first cousin the late Prince Timo of Saxony (1923-1982) succeed to the royal Saxon claim.
-Since Rüdiger's mother was a commoner, retroactive "de-morganatization" of the late Timo's marriage was required to "dynasticize" his offspring, an act the agnates of the royal house who participated in the 1997 decision did not undertake.
+However Margrave Maria Emanuel's brother, Prince Albert, subsequently stated that he did not accept that decision as binding.
+He preferred that Rüdiger Prinz von Sachsen, the son of his first cousin, the late Prince Timo of Saxony (1923–1982), succeed to the royal Saxon claim.
+Since Rüdiger's mother was a commoner, retroactive "de-morganatization" of his parents' marriage was required to "dynasticize" his offspring, an act the agnates of the royal house who participated in the 1997 decision did not undertake.
 In some circumstances German princely law (Fürstenrecht) did allow a consensus of dynasts – or the last surviving male dynast – to dynasticize the issue of a morganatic marriage through unanimous and irrevocable action.
 Albert had become the last prince of the male line when he died on 6 October 2012.

 However, Saxony's constitution and house law explicitly required that descendants of the royal house had to be born of "equal marriage" in order to succeed to the throne.
 Moreover, Fürstenrecht, derived from German legal customs, was considered subordinate in applicability to enacted law.